Moving To Los Angeles Alone?

 Planning to move to LA alone?
-Don’t fret, it’s easier thank you think!
+Don’t overcomplicate the process as it’s easier than we tend to overthink.

 You may already be asking yourself the following questions:

 - Is moving to Los Angeles a good idea?
-After all, your family or friends may already be talking you out of it.
+Let’s be honest, your family or friends may already be talking you out of it.

 - What is the reality of living in Los Angeles?
 Is everyone vegan?
 Does traffic really suck?
 Do you see celebrities everyday?